marcus-grant/notes/rust.md

 ## Iteration

-The `iter()` function generates an iterator trait to iterate a collection of valuues by reference.
+The `iter()` function generates an iterator trait to iterate a collection of values by reference.
 This includes arrays, vectors, slices, etc.
 The function will return an iterator of type `T`, where T is the reference type of the elements of the collection.